Academic Games: Current Events

 This event concerns events from the past year, both foreign and domestic.
 It consists of a Wager Round, in which the players choose how many points they wish to wager, and a Lightning Round, in which the point values for each question are determined before the round.

 In the Wager Round, players may wager two, four, or six points after being given a broad category (such as “international politics” or “arts and entertainment”).
 The player need not have any points to wager; thus, negative scores are possible.
 After the wager is made, the question is asked and the players answer.
 A correct answer earns as many points as were wagered, while an incorrect answer loses half that many.

 In the Lightning Round, the questions are assigned point values (two, four, or six, with six questions of each value) by a panel of judges before the game starts.
 The questions are asked rapidly, and a correct answer earns its value; however, unlike the Wager Round, there is no penalty for answering incorrectly.

+In August 2025, the AGLOA Board voted to change the format of current events and theme to remove the wager round in the Elementary division.
+According to the new rules, there will be two consecutive lightning rounds played with the same rules.

 Theme

 This event is very similar to its sister game, Current Events, which was once also a round of World Events.
-It is played and scored in the same fashion, with a Wager Round followed by a Lightning Round.
-The only notable difference is that this game concerns historical facts related to a theme chosen at the national tournament two years prior.
+It is played and scored in the same fashion, with a Wager Round followed by a Lightning Round (Excluding Elementary Division as of 2025) The only notable difference is that this game concerns historical facts related to a theme chosen at the national tournament two years prior.
 Examples of past themes include the 1970s, the history of NASA, the Mesoamerican civilizations (Aztecs, Incas, Mayas), World War I, and the American Civil War.

 The theme of the 2017–2018 season was Greek and Roman Mythology, which was chosen by vote at the 2015–2016 tournament.
 The theme of the 2018–2019 season was “50 Women Who Changed the World,” which included Rosa Parks, Sacagawea, and Jane Addams The theme of the 2019 - 2020 season is "The Supreme Court: Now and Then".

 Terminology

-A spectator at an Academic Games tournament will hear a lot of jargon being thrown around that he or she may not be familiar with.
+Academic Games tournament has a lot of jargons.
 Here are some of the most common AG-related words and their meanings.